Thesis Guidelines MPN Program

 The Program Assistant will book space for the thesis defense, and arrange for distribution of the announcement to members of the university community in conjunction with an invitation to attend the thesis defense as an observer.

-The Dean of Health Studies (or designate) will act as Chair for the thesis defense.
+The MPN Coordinator (or designate) will act as Chair for the thesis defense.
 The Chair is a neutral party who manages the examination but does participate in evaluation of the thesis.

 What is the process for defending a thesis?

-1. The Chair introduces the Masters candidate and his/her Examining Committee to the faculty, graduate students, and visitors.
+1. The Chair introduces the Masters candidate and their Examining Committee to the faculty, graduate students, and visitors.

-2. The Masters candidate provides an oral presentation (approximately 30 minutes) of the research, findings, and implications of the work.
+2. The student provides an oral presentation (approximately 30 minutes) of the research, findings, and implications of the work.

 3. Examining Committee members pose questions to the candidate in rounds, beginning with the external member and ending with the Advisor.